xXxLizzy91xXx/odin-recipes/README.md

 A basic HTML website linking some recipes

 ## Objectives
-I will be showing off my HTML skills
+This project will show off my skills in
+1. HTML
+2. CSS
+3. JavaScript